Assistiance for Current & Prospective Students

 Every student should apply for federal student assistance.
 You should never assume, without going through the application process, that you will not qualify for Federal assistance.

 - Begin your application process by applying for admission to MCC.
 As you apply for admission, you should start the federal aid application process by completing the Free Application for Federal Student Aid (FAFSA).
 This application is available online at www.fafsa.ed.gov, from your high school counselor or any college financial aid office.
-These applications are typically available in November of each year.
-Applications will not be accepted by the federal processor prior to January 1.
+These applications are typically available in October of each year.

 - Remember to list MCC as a school to which you wish to have your financial aid information sent.
 You’ll need MCC’s federal school code: 001931.